stanislav-az/echo-bot-rs/README.md

 A user can send a command which will print a configurable repeat message.
 In Telegram on `</repeat>` command he will see a buttonpad with numbers from 1 to 5.
 In Console on  `</repeat>` command he needs to enter an integer, which is greater than zero.

-## :ledger: Logging (*TODO*)
+## :ledger: Logging

+Logger is single threaded.
 Supported levels of logging: DEBUG, INFO, WARN, ERROR, the default log file is `<./log/bot.log>`.
 All sent messages and repeat number changes are logged on debug level.

 ## :wrench: Configurability